Mitzi Shore: Early life

 Shore was born Lillian Saidel in Marinette, Wisconsin, on July 25, 1930, the daughter of Jewish parents Fanny and Morris Saidel.
 Her father was a traveling salesman.
-She grew up near Green Bay, Wisconsin, and attended Green Bay East High School.
+She attended Green Bay East High School.
 She later studied art at the University of Wisconsin–Madison, but dropped out to marry Sammy Shore after meeting him in 1950.

 Career

 Overview

 Shore's husband Sammy co-founded The Comedy Store in 1972 alongside screenwriter and actor Rudy De Luca.
 When Sammy and Mitzi divorced in 1974, Mitzi acquired complete ownership as part of their divorce settlement.
 Sammy was later quoted in 2003 by the Los Angeles Times as explaining that he "relinquished control of the club to lower his alimony payments".
 Shortly after she took full control, Shore obtained a significant cash loan from comedian Shecky Greene to help ensure continued operations.
 She was not only involved in day-to-day management but also in the recruitment and development of talent.

-Comedians whose rise to fame was associated with working at the Comedy Store include Carlos Mencia, Roseanne Barr, Bill Burr, Jim Carrey, Chevy Chase, Andrew Dice Clay, Joey Diaz, Whoopi Goldberg, Bobcat Goldthwait, Tony Hinchcliffe, Sam Kinison, Bobby Lee, Jay Leno, David Letterman, Sebastian Maniscalco, Marc Maron, Joe Rogan, Garry Shandling, Duncan Trussell, Robin Williams, and John Witherspoon.
+Comedians who have been associated with the Comedy Store include Roseanne Barr, Bill Burr, Jim Carrey, Chevy Chase, Andrew Dice Clay, Joey Diaz, Whoopi Goldberg, Bobcat Goldthwait, Tony Hinchcliffe, Sam Kinison, Bobby Lee, Jay Leno, David Letterman, Sebastian Maniscalco, Marc Maron, Carlos Mencia, Joe Rogan, Jerry Seinfeld, Garry Shandling, Yakov Smirnoff, Duncan Trussell, Robin Williams, and John Witherspoon.